Published by Angie. Last Updated on November 23, 2023.

 Piazza Talarico is a hidden gem serving up traditional, home-cooked Italian food and homemade wine in an intimate little space.

-Piazza Talarico is located at 3832 Penn Avenue in Lawrenceville.
+Piazza Talarico was located at 3832 Penn Avenue in Lawrenceville and closed in March 2023.
+We hear they may reopen as a wine producer only near Zelienople.
 We were guests of the restaurant for this review, but as always all opinions are our own.